Edprietov/issues/README.md

 # issues
-Example of first application using Elixir
+First application using Elixir --